 Please note: In general, registering at the International Office is not mandatory for doctoral studies.
 If you wish to register, please follow steps 3-5.
 The documents you will need to present to the dean’s office / doctoral committee will also be required when you register at the International Office.

-3. Registering at the International Office
+3. Applying at the International Office

-As soon as you have written confirmation of admission to doctoral studies from the relevant doctoral committee, you will need to register at the International Office within the stated registration period (by January 15 / July 15 respectively for the following semester).
+As soon as you have written confirmation of admission to doctoral studies from the relevant doctoral committee, you will need to apply at the International Office within the stated registration period (by January 15 / July 15 respectively for the following semester).